myforce/opal/plugins/video/MPEG4-ffmpeg/ReadMe.txt

        $ ./configure --enable-shared
        $ make

+Make sure your compiler is recent: gcc 4.1.1 is known to compile properly, while gcc 3.3.5 creates stack alignment problems.

 Many Linux distributions ship with a version of ffmpeg - check for /usr/lib/libavcodec.so*.
 It is best not to replace these with the new versions you've compiled.
 Instead, copy the new versions to a separate